ahloytan/dbs-techtrek/README.md

 1. Start up Docker Desktop
 2. Open command prompt, type in `cd backend`
 3. Now, to start the Supabase stack, run `npx supabase start`.
 This will take about 5 minutes as multiple containers are being installed.
 Note: I'm using NPX
-4. The local development environment includes Supabase Studio, a graphical interface for working with your database, running by default on `localhost:54323`.
+4. The local development environment includes Supabase Studio, a graphical interface for working with your database, running by default on `localhost:54323`
 5. Navigate to the `SQL Editor` tab in the Supabase GUI and run `custom_claims.sql`, `seed_schema.sql`, and `seed_data.sql` in the `backend/supabase` folder
 6. When you are finished working on your Supabase project, you can stop the stack with: `npx supabase stop`
 7. Read the [guide](https://supabase.com/docs/guides/cli/getting-started?platform=npx) for more comprehensive explanation
 8. Log in if you are planning to deploy your project to the Supabase Platform by typing `npx supabase login`.
-This step is optional and is not required to use the Supabase CLI.
+This step is optional and is not required to use the Supabase CLI
 9. Refer to [link](https://supabase.com/docs/reference/cli/supabase-migration-list) for the list of migration commands

 ## Frontend